ttulttul/ComfyUI-FlowMatching-Inverter/README.md

 Adds seeded Gaussian noise to the CLIP conditioning embeddings (and pooled output when present).
 Great for introducing gentle prompt variation without rewriting text.

+### Conditioning (Gaussian Blur)

+Smooths the token embeddings with a Gaussian kernel along the prompt sequence, softening sharp emphasis changes while preserving the overall prompt content.

+### Conditioning (Scale)

+Multiplies the conditioning embeddings and pooled outputs by a user-defined factor so you can mute (0.0), keep (1.0), or amplify (>1.0) prompt influence without editing text.

 ### Forward Diffusion (Add Scheduled Noise)

 Uses the model's noise schedule (via `KSampler`) to add the amount of noise that corresponds to a given progress value.
 This is the "anchor" latent that samplers expect when starting from a given denoise level.